Clancastle/time-waste-checker/README.txt

 do smtn else, work on matplot lib or a game.

 i think its good pregress so far. but im gonna go learn more more on ai, and ways of saving storing and useing data so i can finish this projet  better.

+i might have to make a new table for each day, in a database, and compare tables each day to see if they match.